hosseinkabiruiuc/Sorptivity-Analysis-via-Computer-Vision/README.md

 ### Step-by-Step Instructions for Running Colab Notebook

+- Tested Version: The notebook has been configured to work on Google Colab with specific paths set for Google Drive.
+Thus, it's tested on the Google Colab environment with internet connectivity and access to Google Drive.
 - Access to Google Drive with at least 1 GB of free space.
 - Structure your project (under My Drive folder) as follows: